Agent — Give Your LLM Hands

 func getAddTodoTool() tool.InvokableTool {

-// Tool information
+// Tool metadata

 info := &schema.ToolInfo{